 - Ranked 1st in the UK for Animal Science (The Times & Sunday Times 2019).

-- This Masters programme is offered by the Institute of Biodiversity, Animal Health and Comparative Medicine (IBAHCM); a grouping of top researchers who focus on combining ecology and evolution with more applied problems in animal health and welfare.
+- This animal welfare degree programme is offered by the Institute of Biodiversity, Animal Health and Comparative Medicine (IBAHCM), a grouping of top researchers who focus on combining ecology and evolution with more applied problems in animal health.

-- You will be taught by research-active staff using the latest approaches in understanding and responding to animal welfare-related issues, legislation related to use of animals, and both theoretical and applied ethics.
+- When studying animal welfare you will be taught by research-active staff using the latest approaches in understanding and responding to animal welfare-related issues, legislation related to use of animals, and both theoretical and applied ethics.

 - In addition, you will have opportunities to develop skills in quantitative methods, sequence analysis, conservation biology, epidemiology and practical approaches to assessing biodiversity.

-- A unique strength of the University of Glasgow for many years has been the strong ties between veterinarians and ecologists, which has now been formalised in the formation of the IBAHCM.
+- A unique strength of the Animal Welfare MSc at the University of Glasgow for many years has been the strong ties between veterinarians and ecologists, which has now been formalised in the formation of the IBAHCM.
 This direct linking is rare but offers unique opportunities to provide training that spans both fundamental and applied research.

-- You will gain core skills and knowledge across a wide range of subjects that will enhance your selection chances for competitive PhD programmes.
-In addition to academic options, career opportunities include roles in zoos, government agencies, officers of animal welfare, protection, or wildlife crime, veterinary nursing and aquaculture
+- Gain core skills and knowledge across a wide range of subjects that will enhance your selection chances for competitive PhD programmes.
+In addition to academic options, career opportunities include roles in zoos, government agencies, officers of animal welfare, protection, or wildlife crime, veterinary nursing and aquaculture.

 - We have currently the following partners involved in this programme:

 - Scottish Society for the Prevention of Cruelty to Animals (Scottish SPCA)

 - Highland Wildlife Park, Kingussie